mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 disorganisation and chaos.
 He is not a particularly imaginative individual but finds satisfaction in knowing what he is supposed to do and being recognised for doing it.
-In that, he is a perfect crewmember for a well- run ship – competent, reliable and not prone to having brilliant ideas that go against policy or the current plan.
+In that, he is a perfect crewmember for a well-run ship – competent, reliable and not prone to having brilliant ideas that go against policy or the current plan.

 Joachim is aboard as a crewmember-in-general.
 He